Page 7 - Blog

 Have you ever been to a phone shop to get a new phone and ended up getting a new case as well?
 Or got a glass of wine to go with the pasta after a waiter recommended it on a recent night out?
 Congrats, you've been cross-sold without even realising it.

 That's why cross-selling is so effective and why you should definitely consider incorporating it into your e-commerce strategy.
 Today we'll talk about the Magento cross-sell technique and how it can benefit you.
-So you don't need to wonder what is cross-sell and up-sell in Magento any more.
+So you don't need to wonder any more.

 You'll also discover how you can add Magento cross-sell products automatically.